debetimi/hbx/economics_for_managers/mod5.md

 Airlines - Couch vs Airlines.
 Business Travelers generally have a higher WTP than vacation travelers.
 Airlines would like to charge business travels more, but they can't know in advance who is a business traveler and who isn't.
 So they design two differnt products, Coach and Business class, and let customers self select.

 _Second-degree price discrimination_ - When customer self select into a product offering.

+### 5.2.5 Bundled Pricing: Part I

+Bundled Pricing - Pricing different products together.

+Excersize:
++ 1 Journalist, 1 Analyst
++ Journalist: $10 WTP word : $2 WTP Excel
++ Analyst: $2 WTP word : $10 WTP Excel
++ Marginal Cost is 0

+Perfect Price Discrimination: you charge each their WTP for respective item.
+ + Profit: $24

+Single Price Monopoly Pricing: Charge $10 for each
+ + Profit: $20

+Bundling: Charge 12 for the combo
+ + Profit: $24

+### 5.2.6 Bundled Pricing: Part II

+When there is negative corellation across customers, bundling is very effective.

+Looking at customers by preference for individual products, and they look very differnt.
+However look for customers WTP for the bundle and they begin to look much smoother.

+## 5.3 Simple Strategies for Differentiation: The Entry Strategy of Bonobos

+### 5.3.1 Differentiating in Apparel Retailing

+Most companies don't exist in perfect competition or monopoly.
+Most companies exist in between and work on differentiation.

+Question: Would you rather be different or similar to your main competitor?
+And if you were to be different where would you be different.

+Brand or Channel

+Brand vs Retail: You have your brand or you sell many brands.
+(Upstream or Downstream)

+Channel: Brick and Mortar vs Online

+Vertical Retailing:
++ You sell your own brand.

+### 5.3.3 When Competitive Similarity Pays

+Pizza Example: It pays to be similar if you customers do not care to differentiate between you and a competitor and just do what is most convenient.
+For example two pizza shops on the beach -- customers go to the closer one.

+### 5.3.4 Competing on Prices: Action and Reaction

+What happens if you place truck at same spot as pizza restaurant:
+ + Price competition until prices are set at variable cost.
+ + Since you two pizza-slingers are identical—same product in the same location—the inevitable price war leaves both of you with no profits.

+When thinking about differentiating think about if what you are doing can be responded to quickly by your competitors.
+If competitors can react quickly, even though you created this new value, you wont get to capture it all.

+### 5.3.5 The Benefits of Differentiation

+If you lower prices and gain customers, you lose profits on inframarginal customers.

+### 5.3.6 Where and How to Differentiate

+In the pizza example, differentiation on location protects them from price competition.
+When the pizza shops are co-located prices are driven to marginal.
+However when they are located in different spots, then they can charge higher prices.

+*Competitive Advantage requires differentiation.*
+ + The key question to answer is _where_ do you want to be different.
+  + What to be differnt on things that really matter to your customers or suppliers.

+### 5.3.7 Choosing Prices and Locations
+### 5.3.8 The Competitive Strategy of Bonobos
++ The went after mens market as the primary market

+Who is their customer
+ + 25 - 50
+ + Favorite Brand: Hugo Boss
+ + Favorite Movie: Shawshank, The Godfather

+How did they differentiate
+ + Offered lots of different sizes and cuts, odd waist sizes and 3 differnt inseams.
+ + This works because you can come in and try clothes, but you dont have to stock it.

+Bonobos: fit, service, fun
+ + Great customer service
+ + 1:1 Appointment when you come in and shop
+ + Customized fit

+Bonobos: Bundle
+ + Clothes & Experiences of buying clothes.

+Kindle vs Sony e-reader
++ what made the kindle more popular was the fact that you could download wirelessly.
+ + A better purchasing experience was the key differenetiator.